willwin4sure/vault/📈Microeconomics/Supply and Demand/Surpluses and Welfare Economics.md

 So far, we've discussed how the market economy works to answer three basic questions: what goods to produce, how much to produce, and how to allocate the goods.
-To do, we developed a theory of [[Supply and Demand Curves|supply and demand]].
+To do so, we developed a theory of [[Supply and Demand Curves|supply and demand]].

 In this section, we begin discussing welfare economics, which is a measurement of economic outcomes on the well-being of society.
 How would we quantify such a thing?
 ## Surplus